Level of Study

-The course content reflects the highly diverse and interdisciplinary nature of Neuroscience with a series of seminars and laboratory demonstrations that cover cellular neurophysiology, neurochemistry and molecular neuroscience, as well as an overview of the structure, function and dysfunction of the central nervous system.
+The course content reflects the highly diverse and interdisciplinary nature of Neuroscience with a series of seminars that cover cellular and molecular neuroscience across different systems and regions within the central nervous system.
 The course includes workshops covering techniques of neurophysiology, molecular biology, and imaging.

 The student will gain necessary intellectual tools to understand and appreciate the complexities of the nervous system at the molecular and cellular level.

-This course is designed as an introductory course at the Master¿s level, with the expectation that the student has a Bachelor¿s degree in the biological or physical sciences, but previous knowledge of neuroscience is not a prerequisite, but the course level is high with a fast progression, and students are expected to be prepared by reading chapters in the textbook before the lectures.
-Topics include: neurons as excitable cells, ion channels, synaptic transmission and plasticity, neurotransmitter systems, the molecular and cellular basis for behavior, emotion, memory and sleep, sensory systems and functional anatomy and imaging of the nervous system.
+This course is designed as an introductory course at the Master's level, with the expectation that the student has a Bachelor's degree in biological or physical science.
+Previous knowledge of neuroscience is not a prerequisite, but the course level is high with a fast progression, and students are expected to be prepared by reading chapters in the textbook before the lectures.
+Topics include: neurons as excitable cells, ion channels, synaptic transmission and plasticity, neurotransmitter systems, the molecular and cellular basis for sensory and motor systems, a review of neuroanatomy and neurohistology, and advanced imaging techniques.